Skip to content

 You will hear about sexual and reproductive health and rights in women living with HIV, experiences from women living with HIV in different regions and contexts, and also how HIV affects young women, trans women and sex workers.

 Erika Castellanos, GATE’s Executive Director will be speaking about Trans Women with HIV and the Power of Collective Resistance and Gumisayi Bonzo, from Trans Smart Trust Zimbabwe will be speaking on the Effects on HIV and sex work after the Trump stop order in Zimbabwe.
+In the second part of the session as both took part in the Questions & Answers panel.

 Erika Castellanos | Executive Director | GATE